Ireland Team vs England In 1995 – Where Are They Now?

 ST David Kelly (Wolves)

 The goalscorer on the night, and one of the eight England born players in the starting line-up, David Kelly was statistically one of Ireland’s most prolific strikers, with a nearly one in three games to goals ratio and a debut hat trick against Israel.
 Kelly was a journeyman striker who played for eleven clubs in his career.
 In the 1995 season, he helped Wolves reach the playoffs but failed to win promotion.
-While at Motherwell he formed a close relationship with Billy Davies and has followed him as an assistant manager to Derby and Nottingham Forest, where he still works today.
+While at Motherwell he formed a close relationship with Billy Davies and has followed him as an assistant manager to Derby and Nottingham Forest.
+Last October, he was appointed assistant manager to Mark Robins at Scunthorpe United.

 Picture Credits: David Maher,Brendan Moran, Roy McManus, Damien Eagers /SPORTSFILE